Italy austerity plan begins passage through parliament

-The 45.5 billion euro (27.5 billion pound) austerity package is designed to achieve budget balance by 2013 in line with demands by the European Central Bank when it agreed to buy Italian government bonds to rein in a steep rise in its borrowing costs.
+The 45.5 billion euro austerity package is designed to achieve budget balance by 2013 in line with demands by the European Central Bank when it agreed to buy Italian government bonds to rein in a steep rise in its borrowing costs.

 The government insists that the overall size of the deficit cuts will not change, but ever since the measures were presented in mid-August to a chorus of criticism, debate in Italy has swirled over what amendments should be made in parliament.